Noncrossing Partition Lattices from Planar Configurations: Noncrossing Partitions

 \begin{proof} Since the minimum and maximum elements of $\Pi(P)$ are noncrossing, we know that $\NC(P)$ is bounded.
-Furthermore, the rank function for $\Pi(P)$ descends to a rank function on the noncrossing partitions of $P$, so $\NC(P)$ is graded as well.
 To show that $\NC(P)$ is a lattice, we need only prove that $\NC(P)$ is a meet-semilattice (i.e. that each pair of elements in $\NC(P)$ has a unique meet) by a standard property of finite bounded posets \cite[Prop 3.3.1]{stanley-enum-vol-1}.
-Indeed, if $\pi_1$ and $\pi_2$ are partitions in $\NC(P)$, then all refinements of $\pi_1$ and $\pi_2$ in the larger partition lattice $\Pi(P)$ are noncrossing as well.
-In particular, this means that the meet $\pi_1 \wedge \pi_2$ in $\Pi(P)$ is noncrossing and it follows that this partition is also the meet of $\pi_1$ and $\pi_2$ in $\NC(P)$.
+First, suppose that $\pi \leq \pi'$ in $\Pi(P)$.
+If $\pi'$ is noncrossing but $\pi$ has a pair of crossing blocks $A,B \in P$, then $\pi'$ must have a block which contains the union $A\cup B$.
+It follows that if $\pi_1,\pi_2\in \NC(P)$, then the meet $\pi_1 \wedge \pi_2$ must be noncrossing; if it had a pair of crossing blocks $A$ and $B$, then $\pi_1$ and $\pi_2$ would each have blocks containing $A\cup B$ by the argument above and thus $\pi_1 \wedge \pi_2$ would have a block containing $A\cup B$, a contradiction.
 Therefore, $\NC(P)$ is a meet-semilattice and thus a lattice. \end{proof}

+Although $\Pi(P)$ is graded for every configuration $P$, it is possible to construct $P$ so that the poset $\NC(P)$ is not graded.
+In this article, however, we are interested in configurations satisfying particular conditions (Properties~$\Delta_1$ and $\Delta_2$, defined in Section~\ref{sec:configurations}), and we will see in Section~\ref{sec:skewers} that $\NC(P)$ is graded in these cases.

 We close the section with a few important examples and some observations.

 \begin{example} If $P \subset \C$ with $|P| = n$ such that each point in $P$ lies on the boundary of $\conv(P)$ (i.e. $P$ is in \emph{convex position}), then $\NC(P)$ is isomorphic to the classical \emph{noncrossing partition lattice} $\NC_n$, initially defined by Kreweras \cite{kreweras72} - see Figure~\ref{fig:ncp-classical}.
 In addition to the properties outlined in Proposition~\ref{prop:ncp-lattice}, Kreweras showed that the size of $\NC_n$ is equal to the \emph{Catalan number} $C_n = \frac{1}{n+1}\binom{2n}{n}$ and, in particular, the number of partitions in $\NC_n$ with $k$ blocks is the \emph{Narayana number} $N_{n,k} = \frac{1}{n} \binom{n}{k} \binom{n}{k-1}$.
 For more information on the combinatorial significance of these connections, see \cite{stanley-catalan}. \end{example}